Quark-versus-gluon tagging in CMS Open Data with CWoLa and TopicFlow: Results

 Here we investigate the quark/gluon content of each of the datasets using the jet topics.
 It is first necessary, however to assess whether or not the key assumptions of the framework are valid for our datasets.
 To validate the assumption of sample independence, we plot in Figure~\ref{fig:sample-dependence} the MC-matched quark and gluon distributions of two EFPs and the outputs of one of each type of classifier, both for DY and QCD simulation.
 In each observable, there are small but noticeable differences between the different MC datasets.
 However, the general shape of the distributions agree to a good approximation, with deviations mostly residing in the tails.
 In the EFP distributions, shown in the top row, the quark distributions are more similar across the \zjet and dijet samples compared to the gluon distributions.
 Interestingly, when considering the outputs of the two CWoLa models in Figs.\,\ref{fig:mixed_preds} and \ref{fig:mcmixed_preds} (which depend only on the 8 EFPs) the opposite trend is evident.
 Specifically, both of these models assign slightly higher scores to DY MC quarks than QCD MC quarks, as indicated by the uptick of purple squares in the DY/QCD ratio.
 The predictions of the CWoLa models exhibit the greatest sample dependence of the observables we consider, with deviations up to 25\% in the worst regions.
 Meanwhile, the fully-supervised network has outputs that are relatively consistent across the MC samples.

-A fully fledged measurement of any quantity requires a robust estimate of systematic uncertainties.
+A fully-fledged measurement of any quantity requires a robust estimate of systematic uncertainties.
 In this essentially exploratory paper we have not attempted an analysis of these.
 All uncertainties presented are statistical.
 Consequently we refer to any quantities we derive in this paper as estimates and not as measurements.

 To extract reducibility factors and quark fractions in each dataset, we train classifiers and apply the receiver operating characteristic (ROC) curve fit method (described in~\cite{Komiske:2022vxg}) to their outputs.
 This involves fitting the curve $\big(\varepsilon_{M_1}(t), \varepsilon_{M_2}(t)\big)$, where